MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 - **Real-Time Analytics** - The Real-Time Analytics experience is a managed big data analytics platform optimized for streaming and time-series data.
 Real-Time Analytics is the best-in-class engine for observational data analytics, which is currently the fastest growing data category.
 Observational data is collected from various sources, is often semi-structured in formats like JSON or Text, and comes in at high volume with shifting schemas.
 These factors make it difficult for traditional data warehousing platforms to work with.
 For more information, see [What is Real-Time Analytics in Fabric?](../real-time-analytics/overview.md)

-- **Power BI** - Power BI is the world's leading Business Intelligence platform.
+- **Power BI** - Power BI is the world's leading business intelligence platform.
 This integrated experience allows business owners to access all data in Fabric quickly and intuitively and to make better decisions with data.
 For more information, see [What is Power BI?](/power-bi/fundamentals/power-bi-overview)

 Fabric joins these experiences into a unified platform that offers the most comprehensive big data analytics platform in the industry.